Tranexamic acid: Trauma

 Tranexamic acid has been found to decrease the risk of death due to any cause in people who have significant bleeding due to trauma.
 It is most effective if taken within the first three hours following major trauma.
 It also decreases the risk of death if given within the first three hours of brain injury.

 Menstrual bleeding

 Tranexamic acid is sometimes used to treat heavy menstrual bleeding.
 When taken by mouth it both safely and effectively treats regularly occurring heavy menstrual bleeding and improves quality of life.
 Another study demonstrated that the dose does not need to be adjusted in females who are between ages 12 and 16.
+In a 10-year study, tranexamic acid and other oral medicines (mefenamic acid) were found to be as effective as the levonorgestrel intrauterine coil; the same proportion of women had not had surgery for heavy bleeding and had similar improvements in their quality of life.

 Childbirth

 Tranexamic acid is sometimes used (often in conjunction with oxytocin) to reduce bleeding after childbirth.
 Death due to postpartum bleeding is reduced in women receiving tranexamic acid.